 Counterfeiting operations are frequently run by organised criminal networks whom engage in human trafficking and modern-day slavery.
 Working conditions are dangerous within counterfeiting sweatshops, with labourers being exposed to toxic materials such as the mercury and arsenic found in fake cosmetics.
 Labourers often receive no pay, having been forced into their situation to repay their debts to human traffickers, and they are often physically threatened by those running the criminal operations.

-Brands can however, use technology to link online sellers, IP addresses and physical premises together, gathering actionable data in which to aid law enforcement and specialist offline organisations , such as WRi and Beijing East IP, in dismantling these criminal networks.
+Brands can however, use technology to link online sellers, IP addresses and physical premises together, gathering actionable data in which to aid law enforcement and specialist offline organizations , such as WRi and Beijing East IP, in dismantling these criminal networks.
 As a result, vulnerable members of society are protected from exploitation and those responsible are put behind bars.

 Develop a successful brand protection strategy